Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Just as cherubim guarded the way to the tree of life after the fall, so they were also displayed as the guardians of God's lifegiving holiness in the Tabernacle.

-The Cherubim were a part of the cover of the ark containing all representations of God's living Word.
+The Cherubim were a part of the ark's cover containing all representations of God's living Word.

 Make two cherubim of gold; make them of hammered work at the two ends of the mercy seat.
 Make one cherub at one end and one cherub at the other end.
 At its two ends, make the cherubim of one piece with the mercy seat.
 The cherubim are to have wings spread out above, covering the mercy seat with their wings, and are to face one another.
 The faces of the cherubim should be toward the mercy seat.